SherryKennedy/web-scraping/README.md

 * Use Pymongo for CRUD applications for your database.
 One can simply overwrite the existing document each time the `/scrape` url is visited and new data is obtained.

 * Use Bootstrap to structure your HTML template.
+* NOTE: TODO:: Make the app fully responsive. * Did not complete the responsiveness of this page, but does display results.

 - - -